tda-homcloud/homcloud-website/source/install-guide/install_guide_for_Windows.en.html.md

 ## 3. Installation of paraview

-paraview is mainly used in homcloud as a viewer when redisplaying point cloud data.
+paraview is mainly used in homcloud as a viewer when displaying point cloud data.
 Download the latest version from [https://www.paraview.org/](https://www.paraview.org/) and install it.
 And where to install it must be set by the environment variable `HOMCLOUD_PARAVIEW_PROGRAMNAME`． Check the paraview path like